Apple iPhone X - How NOT to notch!

 Specifications at a glance

 The handset was first released in 2017 and offer some stern differences in contrast to earlier iterations of the iPhone.
 One of the most drastic changes was the omitting of the TouchID format, instead opting for face recognition.
-The dimensions of are 143,6 x 70.9 x 7.7 mm which house a 5.8-inch screen delivering a 1125 x 2436 resolution.
+The dimensions are 143,6 x 70.9 x 7.7 mm which house a 5.8-inch screen delivering an 1125 x 2436 resolution.
 The screen is a Super Retina OLED capacitive touch which allows for a robust face unlock experience.
-With a dual 12-MP rear camera and 7MP front-facing camera which still stands strong among some of the today’s premium contenders, users can enjoy up to 21 hours talk time thanks to an impressive 2716 mAh battery which can reach a 50% capacity in 30 minutes when employing the use of fast charging.
+With a dual 12-MP rear camera and 7MP front-facing camera which still stands strong among some of today’s premium contenders, users can enjoy up to 21 hours talk time thanks to an impressive 2716 mAh battery which can reach a 50% capacity in 30 minutes when employing the use of fast charging.
 Although additional hardware is required to make use of the fast-charging capabilities, those that are constantly on the move will find this feature worthy of the investment alone.

-Its one of the most expensive phones Apple has released to date but those looking for premium video, solid gaming, and a reliable battery will find the additional investment worthwhile.
+It's one of the most expensive phones Apple has released to date but those looking for premium video, solid gaming, and a reliable battery will find the additional investment worthwhile.

-Price in Australia & where to buy one from?
+iPhone X Price in Australia & where to buy one from?

 Where to buy a suitable case?